 Day 10.
-Lesser Prairie Chicken lek, drive to Bledsoe Ranch for Greater Prairie Chicken, Wray
+Lesser Prairie Chicken lek, Bledsoe Ranch for Greater Prairie Chicken, Wray

 We can return to a different Lesser Prairie-Chicken lek if we didn’t get satisfactory views the night before.
 If we skip the blind, we can bird some back roads northwest of town for a variety of sparrow species like Cassin’s, Brewer’s and Grasshopper Sparrows.
 There should be lots of Swainson’s Hawks too.
 We’ll need to head north now, as we’ve got a long way to go today.
 We’ll stop in Lamar for lunch and continue north to Wray, birding along the way at Wray State Fishing Unit for a variety of migrants.
 Eventually we’ll head to a Greater Prairie Chicken lek to watch their evening performance.

 This area of grassland is mixed, with short buffalo grass, which is good for McCown’s Longspur and Mountain Plover, and the taller grass for Chestnut-collared Longspur, and there is a possibility for Long-billed Curlew and a late Lapland Longspur.
 Ferruginous Hawk, Prairie Falcon, Say’s Phoebe, Burrowing Owl, and Golden Eagle are often found here, and while traversing these rolling hills and prairie dog towns we’ll keep an eye out for Pronghorn too.

 Overnight: Comfort Inn, Denver